 - Concrete: Most commercial spaces opt for concrete flooring due to its versatility in color and patterns and is very affordable too.
 It also bounces back sound to give hospitality establishments edge and texture in most environments.

 - Epoxy: This is applying multiple coats of paint over concrete flooring.
 This is perhaps the most affordable option for flooring in commercial spaces such as restaurants.
 It has a very low maintenance cost and is easy to do-it-yourself as well.

 The process of floor polishing requires the use of a mechanical scrubber to polish non-carpeted floors, such as that of tiles, hardwood, marble or even linoleum.
 It is an important aspect of floor maintenance that protects the restaurant’s overall image and brand value.

 With a commercial space such as a restaurant, there is always high traffic areas such as foyers, halls, and kitchens.
-When the dirt and grime from the customers’ shoes is released on the floor, the footfall further drags the dust particles and this erodes the surface of the floors further.
+When the dirt and grime from the customers’ shoes are released on the floor, the footfall further drags the dust particles and this erodes the surface of the floors further.